 At The Healthy Baker, we know that IBS can be isolating, so it’s good to get support.
 A specialized Registered Dietitian is a great start.
 You can also follow The Healthy Baker social media on Facebook and Instagram and join a closed Facebook group.
 We recommend Low FODMAP Recipes & Support.
 This group is well moderated and has specialist Registered Dietitians monitoring it to ensure information is accurate and up to date.

 Gluten is the protein in wheat, barley and rye.
 FODMAPs are the carbohydrate in wheat, barley and rye.
 They are different molecules that can occur in similar foods.
 Unlike celiac disease, FODMAPs only need to be limited enough to keep you under your symptom threshold.
 This means that small amounts of wheat are low enough in FODMAPs to be under the FODMAP cut off.
-Examples include: the healthy baker flour, 1 slice of wheat bread, ½ cup of wheat pasta, 2 tablespoons
+Examples include: Lo-Fo Pantry flours, 1 slice of wheat bread, ½ cup of wheat pasta.

 Lactose is a “Di-saccharide” or the “D” in the FODMAP equation.
 Lactose fee dairy products are low FODMAP and allowed on a low FODMAP diet.
 Examples include: cheese and butter which are naturally lactase free as well as lactose free milk, yoghurt, ice cream and custard.